dnordstrom/pathify/README.md

 Any filesystem related path finders/shortcuts are welcome.
 See `lib/pathify` for examples.
 It's really very simple.

-Add a class with a constructor that takes a string argument.
+Add a class that inherits from `Finder`, with a constructor that takes a string argument.
 In the constructor, do what you need to do to find the path and store it in the `@path` instance variable.
 That's it, it's now ready to be used by the command line tool.

 E.g. the command `path bundle:migraine` will create an object of class `Bundle` and pass `"bundler"` to the constructor, which